 The main modality of delivery for the University's programs is through a hybrid sequence of courses.
-Online and on-campus courses utilize Moodle, the campus LMS, which allow students to either participate fully online or to maximize on-campus time through supportive collaborative activities that may be accessed remotely.
+Hybrid, online, and on-campus courses utilize Moodle, the campus LMS, which allow students to participate fully online or to maximize on-campus time through supportive collaborative activities that may be accessed remotely.

-Distance Education (Hybrid Delivery)
+Hybrid Delivery (Distance Education)

-UoNA recognizes the value of distance education for its urban, commuter students.
+UoNA recognizes the value of distance education options for its commuter students.

-Eligible graduate program students have the option to participate in a sequence of hybrid program delivery, including on-campus and online modalities up to a maximum of 92 percent online.
+Eligible graduate program students have the option to participate in a sequence of hybrid program delivery, which includes on-campus, hybrid, and online courses with up to a maximum of 92 percent of the required program quarter-hour credits taken online.